ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/_index.md

 ---
-title: "Model modules"
+title: "Modules"
 linkTitle: "Modules"
 date: 2017-01-05
-weight: 66
+weight: 1
 categories:
 - Documentation
 tags:
 - Model
 description: >
-  A ready4 [computational model](/docs/getting-started/concepts/model/) is implemented as a set of [modules](/docs/getting-started/concepts/module/), all of which are authored with the ready4 [software framework](/docs/framework/).
-These modules can be re-used and combined to create other computational models.
+    readyforwhatsnext is comprised of four sub-models - one each for modelling the people, places, platforms and programs relevant to the mental health of young people.
+Each sub-model is comprised of model modules.
+These model modules can be re-used and combined to undertake multiple types of health economic analysis.
 ---